The seven-day week

-The seven-day week is used by the majority of the world and has become the international standard as specified by the International Organization for Standardization (ISO 8601).
-It provides a clear method of representing dates and times to avoid misinterpretation of data transferred between countries with different conventions for writing numeric dates and times.
+The seven-day-week provides a clear method of representing dates and times to avoid misinterpretation between people from different countries with varying traditions for writing numeric dates and times.

 Most Latin-based languages derived the names of the seven days of the week from the Roman period where they related each day of the week with the seven planets, the Sun, the Moon, Mercury, Venus, Mars, Jupiter, and Saturn.

 The weeks of the year in a Gregorian calendar are numbered for each year.
-It is most commonly used in some European and Asian countries; it is not commonly used in the United States.
+These week numbers are commonly used in some European and Asian countries; but not in the United States.

 This numbering system for weeks begins on a Monday and is associated with the year that contains that week’s Thursday, thus if a year starts in a long weekend (Friday - Sunday) week number one for that year will start after that.

 Most years have 52 weeks but if the year starts on a Thursday or is a leap year that starts on a Wednesday, that year will have 53 weeks.
 It is important to note that there are at least six different numbering systems for weeks that are currently in use around the world.

 Monday or Sunday first day of the week?

 The first day of the week varies all over the world.
 In most cultures, Sunday is regarded as the first day of the week although many observe Monday as the first day of the week.
 According to the Bible, the Sabbath or Saturday is the last day of the week which marks Sunday as the first day of the week for many Jewish and Christian faiths, while many countries regard Monday as the first day of the week.